-- Lime scales (hard deposits left behind by dried hard water)
+- Lime scale (hard deposits left behind by dried hard water)

 - High water heater energy use

-- Dishwasher – Add a cup of white vinegar to your dishwasher and run it through one cycle sans dishes.
-Do this monthly for best upkeep results.
+- Dishwasher – Add a cup of white vinegar to your dishwasher and run it through one cycle.
+Do this monthly for the best upkeep results.

 - Washing Machine – Add a gallon of white vinegar to your washing machine.
 Run it through one cycle with hot water – no clothes!